If you’d like to test the Ubuntu desktop, installing it on virtualization software like VMware Workstation Pro or VirtualBox is the quickest way.

 Create Ubuntu Desktop Guest Machine

-To run Ubuntu Desktop on VMware Workstation software, you’ll have to first create a guest machine. follow the guide below to create a Ubuntu desktop guest machine.
+You’ll have to create a guest machine for Ubuntu Desktop on VMware Workstation software; follow the guide below to create a Ubuntu desktop guest machine.

-To do that, click File –> New Virtual Machine from VMware Host software.
+Click File –> New Virtual Machine from VMware Host software to do that.
 This should open the guest machine creation wizard.
 Use the screenshots below to help.

 When the wizard opens, choose Typical (recommended) machine configuration and click Next.

 Then select the option to install the operating system later.
 This will create a blank virtual machine without the OS.
-You will be able to add the OS later after creating it.
+You will be able to add the OS later after completing it.

 Next, select the guest operating system type.
 For this post, we’re going with Ubuntu.
 Click Next to continue.